ac-47/mavis.ai/README.md

   <img src="figures/video_demo4.gif" width="300"/>
 </div>

-users have the option to choose from various speech recognition models based on their specific needs and preferences.
+Users have the option to choose from various speech recognition models based on their specific needs and preferences.
 Larger, more powerful models may offer improved performance, but they require longer loading times.

 <div style="display: flex;">